Lynn Sailors

 The Lynn Sailors were a Minor League Baseball franchise that originated in 1980 in Lynn, Massachusetts.
 The Sailors were affiliated with the Seattle Mariners from 1980 to 1982 and with the Pittsburgh Pirates in 1983, when they were known as the Lynn Pirates.
-They were a member of the Eastern League in class Double-A and played at Fraser Field.
+They were a member of the Eastern League in Double-A and played at Fraser Field.
 After the 1983 season, the franchise was moved to Burlington, Vermont, and became the Vermont Reds.

 Lynn Sailors (1980–82)

-The Lynn Tigers of the New England League, the city's last professional baseball franchise, folded in the middle of the 1949 season.
+The Lynn Tigers of the New England League, the city's last professional baseball franchise, folded iduring the 1949 season.